Why Choose VCarve Desktop?

 You will find a selection of relief-style clipart pieces, mini projects, and collections to suit every CNC project need.
 These can be purchased, downloaded and carved as individual models or combined to make more complex designs.

 Free 3D Clipart (worth over $2,000)

-The VCarve installation disk includes a large variety of 2D and 3D Clip Art files that can be used in your own projects or edited to create your own variations.
+The VCarve download includes a large variety of 2D and 3D Clipart files that can be used as is, in your own projects or edited to create your own variations.

 The files include a mix of formats.
 The 2D artwork (110 items) comes in CRV format.
-The 3D files are V3M or 3DCLIP format some of which have individual Components saved in the file (see section on Intelligent Clip Art).
+The majority of 3D files are V3M or 3DCLIP format some of which have individual Components saved in the file (see section on Intelligent Clip Art).

 2D Production Profiling